hcoona/asciidoctor-latexmath/README.md

 - **Drop-in integration** – register the extension once and keep authoring with the familiar `latexmath` syntax.
 - **Intelligent caching** – reuse previously rendered formulas (including inline data URIs) to keep iterative builds fast.

+## Security Note

+This extension assumes a trusted documentation source (version-controlled repository you control).
+Explicit output basenames (first positional block attribute) may include relative path segments including `..` and can therefore write outside the images directory intentionally (spec FR-008/FR-009 under trust model FR-036).
+If you process untrusted / user‑supplied AsciiDoc:

+1. Disable asciidoctor-latexmath for that pipeline; OR
+2. Run in a container / chroot / sandbox restricting filesystem writes; OR
+3. (Future) Enable the planned strict mode (will reject path traversal).

+Shell escape is never enabled (FR-017).
+Cache key excludes engine & converter tool names/versions (P5 / FR-011); pin a single toolchain if you need identical byte output across environments.

 ## How It Works

 1. The extension intercepts `latexmath` blocks and inline macros during the Asciidoctor conversion pipeline.